SAP-docs/preview.developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 * At the Report Header level: Report Name, Report Date, Policy, and Start/End Date.
 * At the Expense Entry level: Expense Type, Amount, Transaction Date, Payment Type, and Currency.

-Any audit rules configured as Save actions will not be visible to the end user until the user returns to the SAP Concur Expense application from the pop-up window.
+Any audit rules configured as Save actions will not be visible to the end user until the user returns to the Concur Expense application from the pop-up window.

 ## Callout Details <a name="callout-details"></a>

 Information on how to create, install, and configure the application connector is included in [Callouts and Application Connectors](https://developer.concur.com/api-reference/callouts/callouts-application-connectors.html) and below.

 ## Launch URL Process Overview <a name="leu-process-overview"></a>

 The configuration process has the following steps:

-1. Third-party developer, client or SAP Concur downloads, installs, configures, and customizes the application connector.
+1. Third-party developer, client or us downloads, installs, configures, and customizes the application connector.
 The application connector may make requests to the inbound web services.

 2. Concur Expense registers the application connector.
 Be ready to supply the test and production domain information.